Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).

 - The sword slashing sound is much more satisfying and violent with AES / MVS version than Neo Geo CD version.
 It must probably be possible to restore the much better original sound effects.
 No plan on my side for the moment.
+I've rapidly checked, it's not an easy task at all.

 - The first screaming sound from the pedestrians running in level 3 is lacking in the Neo Geo CD version.
 This is not related to the hack but a pure bug from the genuine version.

-- The laugh of the main vilain is lacking is attract mode in the Neo Geo CD version.
+- The laugh of the main vilain is lacking is attract mode in the Neo Geo CD version, but only in EU / US mode, not in Japanese.

-All of this shows how probably rushed and careless was the cartridge to CD conversion.
-Once again, could be interesting to fix in a hack.
+All of this shows how probably rushed, careless and untested was the Sengoku 2 cartridge to CD conversion.
+Not as bad as Magician Lord CD which is simply butchered regarding sound and probably untested, but not a good port anyway.

 ## Any plan for uncensoring Sengoku 1 and 3 in the future ?